Request a Free Estimate

 What is the cost of lung transplant in India?

-The cost of lung transplant surgery in India is $28000 which is 80% – 90% cheaper and affordable than western countries like the USA & UK.
+The cost of lung transplant surgery in India is $28000 which is 80% – 90% cheaper and affordable than in western countries like the USA & UK.
 Other than the cost of surgery you also have to consider the cost of accommodation in India.
 We also provide service apartments which cost $20/day compared to the daily cost of $55 in hotels.
 The total period of your stay in India will be around 3 months, depending on your treatment plan it may vary.

 Frequently Asked Questions: